Professional Outcomes

 ELECTIVES

-Students have the flexibility to choose from three distinct elective options, allowing them to specialise in either counseling, youth work, or engage in the innovative Changemaker program.
+Students have the flexibility to choose from three distinct elective options, allowing them to specialise in either counseling or youth work

 Where can I study?